 - Third-degree burns

-Catastrophic Injury Damages Caused by Car Crashes
+Damages Caused by Car Crashes

-The value of a catastrophic injury claim depends on the specific factors and circumstances in the case.
+The value of a claim depends on the specific factors and circumstances in the case.
 Most claims involving catastrophic injuries are high-value claims because these types of injuries require extensive medical treatment, have long recovery periods, and result in disabilities and impairments.

 Medical Treatment and Care

 Individuals who sustain catastrophic injuries typically require extensive medical treatment.
 A person may require multiple surgeries, physical therapy, occupational therapy, and other medical intervention.
-The cost of medical care in these types of cases can reach into the hundreds of thousands of dollars.
+The cost of medical care in these types of cases can reach hundreds of thousands of dollars.

 Loss of Income